On the multiplicity of arrangements of congruent zones on the sphere: Introduction and Results

 A {\em plank} in the Euclidean $d$-space $\R^d$ is a closed region bounded by two parallel hyperplanes.
 The width of a plank is the distance between its bounding hyperplanes.
 The famous plank problem of Tarski \cite{T1932} seeks the minimum total width of $n$ planks that can cover a convex body $K$ (a compact convex set with non-empty interior).

-In this paper we consider a spherical variant of the plank problem which originates from L. Fejes T\'oth \cite{LFT1973}.
-Following Fejes T\'oth, we will call the parallel domain of spherical radius $w/2$ of a great sphere $C$ on the $d$-dimensional unit sphere $S^{d-1}$ a {\em spherical zone}, or zone for short. $C$ is the central great sphere of the zone and $w$ is its (spherical) width.
-For positive integers $d\geq 3$ and $n$, let $w(d,n)$ denote the minimum width of $n$ zones that can cover $S^{d-1}$.
-Fejes T\'oth asked in \cite{LFT1973}, among other questions, what is $w(3,n)$ under the condition that the zones have equal width.
-He conjectured that in the optimal configuration the central great circles of the zones all go through an antipodal pair of points and they are distributed equally, so in this case $w(d,n)=\pi/n$.
-The conjecture of Fejes T\'oth was verified for $n=3$ (Rosta \cite{Rosta1972}) and $n=4$ (Linhart \cite{Linhart1974}).
+In this paper we consider a spherical variant of the plank problem{,} which originates from L. Fejes T\'oth \cite{LFT1973}.
+Following Fejes T\'oth, we call the parallel domain of spherical radius $w/2$ of a great sphere $C$ on the $d$-dimensional unit sphere $S^{d-1}$ a {\em spherical zone}, or zone for short. $C$ is the central great sphere of the zone and $w$ is its (spherical) width.
+For positive integers $d\geq 3$ and $n$, let $w(d,n)$ denote the smallest number such that the union of $n$ zones of width $w(d,n)$ can cover $S^{d-1}$.
+Fejes T\'oth asked in \cite{LFT1973} the exact value of $w(3,n)$.
+He conjectured that in the optimal configuration the central great circles of the zones all go through an antipodal pair of points and they are distributed evenly, so in this case $w(d,n)=\pi/n$.
+Fejes T\'oth's conjecture was verified for $n=3$ (Rosta \cite{Rosta1972}) and $n=4$ (Linhart \cite{Linhart1974}).
 Fodor, V\'igh and Zarn\'ocz \cite{FVZ2016} gave a lower bound for $w(3,n)$ that is valid for all $n$.
-Very recently, Jiang and Polyanskii \cite{JP2017} completely solved L. Fejes T\'oth's conjecture by proving for all $d$, that to cover $S^{d-1}$ by $n$ (not necessarily equal) zones, the total width of the zones must be at least $\pi$, and that the optimal configuration is essentially the same as conjectured by L. Fejes T\'oth.
+Finally, Jiang and Polyanskii \cite{JP2017} completely solved L. Fejes T\'oth's conjecture by proving for all $d$, that in order to cover $S^{d-1}$ by $n$ (not necessarily congruent) zones, the total width of the zones must be at least $\pi$, and that the optimal configuration is essentially the same as conjectured by L. Fejes T\'oth.
+For the most recent developement in this topic we refer to \cite{GKP2022}.

-Here, we examine arrangements of equal zones on $S^{d-1}$ from the point of view of multiplicity.
-The multiplicity of an arrangement is the maximum number of zones the points of the sphere belong to.
+In this paper, we examine arrangements of congruent zones on $S^{d-1}$ from the point of view of multiplicity.
+The multiplicity of an arrangement is the maximal number of zones with nonempty intersection.
 We seek to minimize the multiplicity for given $d$ and $n$ as a function of the common width of the zones.
-It is clear that for $n\geq d$, the multiplicity of any arrangement with $n$ equal zones is at least $d$ and at most $n$.
+It is clear that for $n\geq d$, the multiplicity of any arrangement with $n$ congruent zones is at least $d$ and at most $n$.
 Notice that in the Fejes T\'oth configuration the multiplicity is exactly $n$, that is, maximal.

-In particular, if $d=3$ and $n\geq 3$, then the multiplicity of any covering is at least $3$.
-Our first result is a very slight strengthening of this simple fact for the case when $n\geq 4$.
+Our first result is a slight strengthening of the former fact.